hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 After genesis keying or rekeying stages, the library can sign any message.
 Using each `SecretShare` owned by the participant, a message can be signed, producing a `TssSignature`

 Multiple signatures can be aggregated to create an aggregated `TssSignature`.
-An aggregated `TssSignature` can be validated against the aggregated PublicKey if
+An aggregated `TssSignature` can be validated against the LedgerId if
-`t` (t=threshold) valid signatures were aggregated.
+`t` (t=threshold) valid signatures are aggregated.
 If the threshold is met and the signature is valid, the library will respond with true; if not, it will be false.

 #### Summary diagram